 It’s impossible to believe that those charges and Van Dyke’s conviction today would have come without the nationwide movement against police brutality that has developed over the past few years.
 That pressure had also built in Chicago, where the police department has long operated with impunity and brutality.

 Chicago police commander Jon Burge tortured black men for nearly two decades; the CPD has recently been accused of operating the local equivalent of a CIA black site in Homan Square; massive CPD corruption cases are common; police killings of black people, like the 2012 shooting of twenty-year-old Rekia Boyd by off-duty officer Dante Servin, are common; the city spent $371 million on police misconduct cases from 2011 to 2016.

 But all of those examples of police brutality and racism have sparked a formidable anti-police brutality movement in the city — a movement that was ready when the dashcam video was finally released in November 2015.
 Massive protests followed.
-Hundreds of protesters marched through downtown and Millennium Park, and shut down the Magnificent Mile on Black Friday.
-Groups like the Black Youth Project (BYP) 100, Assata’s Daughters, and the Civilian Police Accountability Council (CPAC) coupled their demand for a conviction with broader demands like disinvestment from law enforcement and prison abolition.
+Thousands of protesters marched through downtown and Millennium Park, and shut down the Magnificent Mile on Black Friday.
+Groups like the Black Youth Project (BYP) 100, Assata’s Daughters, and the Chicago Alliance Against Racist and Political Repression coupled their demand for a conviction with broader demands like disinvestment from law enforcement and prison abolition.

 The McDonald cover-up also produced a historic investigation by the Justice Department (DOJ).
 Never before had the DOJ taken on such a large police department.
 The DOJ report found evidence of “widespread constitutional violations” and “unaddressed abusive and racially discriminatory conduct” that fall “heaviest on the predominantly black and Latino neighborhoods on the South and West sides of Chicago. ”